The Cage Door Swings

 I had never lived alone, and I was frightened.
 On top of it all, my mother had been diagnosed with esophageal cancer and was dying.
 Once she was gone, I would become the professed matriarch of our tiny family.
 Even at thirty-four years old, I felt like an orphan.
 I went to a well-respected church counselor at my large church for guidance.

 My mind reeled with this information.
-I pictured it all…me moving into a dangerous neighborhood, raising my children around drug addicts and thieves.
+I pictured it all…me moving into a sleazy neighborhood, raising my children around drug addicts and thieves.
 The best job I could get with no skills was at a fast food restaurant.
 I knew I could end up with a crazy ever-changing work schedule.
 My youngest child was four-years-old.
 What would I do with my children while I worked?
 How would I ever better my life?
 I would never get out, never be able to get an education.
 I would be trapped in poverty forever.

 I woke each morning with these thoughts replaying over and over in my mind.
 But this advice came from the church counselor, and I believed she wouldn’t be in the position she had on staff at our church if she weren’t thought of as someone who was wise, who heard from God.
 Fear gnawed at me like a dog on a meat bone.